Baie-Comeau: History

 Baie-Comeau itself (the eastern part of the current town) was founded in 1936 when a paper mill was constructed by Colonel Robert R. McCormick, publisher of the Chicago Tribune.
 Arthur A. Schmon oversaw the project, which included a power station and housing.
-Experiencing remarkable growth, the Town of Baie-Comeau was incorporated the following year.
+Experiencing remarkable growth, the Town of Baie-Comeau was incorporated on May 20, 1937.
+Coinciding with the completion of the mill, the Hudson's Bay Company opened a store on September 15 of that same year.
+It was the first HBC small department store in Quebec.
 The area continued to see economic development with the establishment of the hydro-electric power stations on the Manicouagan and Outardes Rivers beginning with the Chutes-aux-Outardes Station in 1952, an aluminum smelter in 1958, and grain warehouses (the largest in Canada) in 1959.

 In 1950, the village of Saint-Eugène-de-Manicouagan was incorporated as the Municipality of Hauterive.
 In June 1982, Hauterive was merged into Baie-Comeau, taking effect on January 1, 1983.
+The HBC closed its Baie-Comeau store in 1986.

 Baie-Comeau is the seat of the judicial district of Baie-Comeau.

+Geography

+Baie-Comeau is located on the north shore of the St. Lawrence River, about 400 km northeast of Quebec City and 230 km southwest of Sept-Îles.

+There are two urban area population centres within the city limits: Baie-Comeau proper, with a population of 9,100, and Hauterive, with a population of 11,147, in an area of 8.67 km2 and a density of 1285.5 /km2, as of the 2021 Canadian census.

+Baie-Comeau is crossed by five rivers: the Manicouagan River, the Amédée River, the Petit-Bras River, the Chasse River, and the English River.
+These rivers are fed by around thirty lakes.